 The Lord Stirling Manor in Basking Ridge was completed in 1763.
 The Proprietary House was completed in 1764.
 And the Morris House was completed in 1765.
 They were all built by John Edward Pryor.
 History notes that on March 25, 1761, the Board of the East Jersey Proprietors proposed to construct a mansion for the Royal Governor.
 They hired the English architect and builder John Edward Pryor to design and build what they called the “Proprietary House in Amboy.”
 Some say this was Pryor’s first commission in America, and he would go on to design and oversee construction of a number of important buildings in colonial New Jersey and New York.
-Let’s dig in and see where it the story goes.
+Let’s dig in and see where the story goes.

-East Jersey Proprietors
+Alexander – East Jersey Proprietor

 Historians know that James Alexander and his son William Alexander from “Baskinridge” were both appointed as “Proprietors in East Jersey.”
 Although a number of the East Jersey proprietors in England were Quakers and the governor through most of the 1680s was the leading Quaker Robert Barclay, the Quaker influence on government was not significant.
 In 1682 Barclay and the other Scottish proprietors began the development of Perth Amboy as the capital of the province.